 “I lost my job.
 Now what?”
 You’re not alone.
 We know that beyond the emotional shock, a job loss can create concerns about finances in both the short and long term.
 But there are all sorts of resources to help.

-“It’s natural to be worried about an unexpected job loss, or confused about what to do next,” says Heather Winston, assistant director of advice and planning at Principal®.
-“Dealing with job loss can be stressful, but you can still make financial decisions to set you up for whatever comes next.”
+“It’s natural to be worried about an unexpected job loss, or confused about what to do next,” says Heather Winston, financial professional and product director for Retirement and Income Solutions at Principal®.
+“Dealing with job loss can be stressful, but you can still make financial decisions to set you up for the next stage.”

 This list can help you work through it.